Tan Malaka: Attempts at arrest

 In December 1926, Tan Malaka went to Bangkok, where he studied the defeat of PKI.
 He, along with Djamaludin Tamin and Subakat, established the Partai Republik Indonesia ("Republic of Indonesia Party") in early June 1927, distancing himself from the Comintern as well as, in the new party's manifesto, criticizing the PKI.
 While the party did have a small membership inside the country, it never grew to be a large organization; however, with the PKI gone underground, it was the only organization in the late 1920s which was publicly calling for immediate independence for Indonesia.
 Some party cadres included future-Vice President Adam Malik, future People's Consultative Assembly Speaker Chaerul Saleh, and poet and politician Mohammad Yamin.
 He then went back to the Philippines in August 1927.
 He was arrested on 12 August 1927 on charges entering illegally the Philippines territory.
-He was helped by Dr. San Jose Abad helped him in court, however, he accepted the verdict that he would be deported to Amoy (Xiamen), China.
+He was helped by Dr. San Jose Abad in court, however, he accepted the verdict that he would be deported to Amoy (Xiamen), China.